preciofishbone/OmniaDocsG2/_build/html/_sources/pages/page-types/section-settings/index.rst.txt

 Under **General**, the following is available:

-+ **Collapsed Accordion**: If this option is selected, only one accordion will be expanded at a time.
++ **Collapsed Accordion**: If this option is selected, all accordions will be collapsed when page is loaded.
 + **Flat Header**: Per default, the tab is slightly elevated.
 Select this option to make it flat.
 + **Single Select**: When this option is selected, only one accordion can be open at a time.
 When a user expands an accordion, any other accordion that may be open is closed.
 + **Elevation**: For an elevated look, use this slider.